suli609/MRI-DST/README.md

 `pip install -r requirements.txt`

 ## Test the trained model
 The model(c3d-based-model.hdf5) can be downloaded at the release of this project.
-Then Run:
+Then Run the test command:

 `python test.py`